Parsa's

 Parsa's is the largest food chain in Jammu & Kashmir.
 It is multi-cuisine and primarily sells Kathi rolls.
 The menu features both vegetarian and non- vegetarian products.
 It also serves Biryani, pulao, desserts, salads, and beverages.
 Besides that, it also serves Wazwan at its selected outlets.

 History

 The restaurant chain opened its first outlet in Srinagar, Jammu and Kashmir, India in October 2017.
 Parsa's headquarters are located in the Sarah City Centre, Srinagar.

 Outlets

-Parsa's outlets can be found in Srinagar as well as other regions of India's Jammu and Kashmir, like Baramulla, Budgam, Ganderbal, Pulwama, Bhaderwah, Jammu, Shopian, Kargil, Awantipora, Sopore,Pampore, Tral, Handwara. as well as in Leh, Delhi, Bangalore, Pune.
+Parsa's outlets can be found in Srinagar as well as other regions of India's Jammu and Kashmir, such as Kupwara, Baramulla, Budgam, Ganderbal, Pulwama, Bhaderwah, Jammu, Shopian, Kargil, Awantipora, Sopore, Pampore, Tral, Handwara. as well as in Leh, Delhi, Bangalore, Pune.
 Parsa's recently opened its outlet in Handwara, J&K. Parsa's also plans to expand in other regions of India.

 Book Bank

 Parsa's hosts a collection of books of different genres donated by readers.
 Javid Parsa, in order to promote the reading culture across the valley, started Parsa Book Bank in 2015 to help the youth to inculcate reading habits in the times of internet and social media.
 Visitors to the Parsa outlets can read and borrow the books from the bank.
 Apart from it, Parsa Book Bank also hosts books launches of indigenous authors.